Pangangan Island, Bohol

 Java Resort, Pangangan

-During weekends and holidays, this resort attracts locals who rent the beach huts and participate in the ubiquitous Karaoke competitions.
+During weekends and holidays, the Java Resort attracts locals who rent the beach huts and participate in the ubiquitous Karaoke competitions.
 There is a sand beach here, but its littered with stones and flotsam and jetsam, and not particularly inviting.

 Beach at Java Resort, Pangangan